SabFloki/mobautoBDDBS/README.md

 Parallel test runs - configured for android apps for trial

 Future Improvements:
-To add parallel config for iOS platform
+To add parallel config for iOS platforms

 ## Based on